activitree/meteor-push/README.md

 ## Prerequisites:

 * Create an Apple p8 certificate: https://developer.clevertap.com/docs/how-to-create-an-ios-apns-auth-key
 * Create an Firebase project and generate a google-services.json file.
-The Firebase project is supposed to generate a Messeging API in Google Console.
+The Firebase project is supposed to generate a Messaging API in Google Console.(See png files in the Example folder)

 meteor add activitree:push